osu-mist/catalog-api-test/readme.md

 ```

-If you all the required resources installed properly, you should be able to simply run ```gradle run``` to build and run everything.
+An alternative option to this, if you all the required resources installed properly, you should be able to simply run ```gradle run``` to build and run everything.
 You can also create and use a bash script to do this for you.

 ##Mockup